MiguelMarcelino/Thoth/scala/cats-effect/fs2.md

 # FS2 Streams
 The FS2 library has two major capabilities:
-- The ability to build arbitrarily complex streams, possibly with embedded efects
+- The ability to build arbitrarily complex streams, possibly with embedded effects
 - The ability to transform one or more streams using a small but powerful set of operations
+- A stream is like a logical thread of execution
+	- Interleaving logical threads allows complex behaviour
+	- Declarative and composable
+- Streams are good for:
+	- Data that is too big to fit into memory
+	- Control flow that is too hard to fit into one's head

 ## Building streams